rbhachu/the-mojo-blog/README.md

 ````

 <br>__Package.json__ (file path: ./package.json/)
-<p>In order for 'Concurrently' NPM Package to work, we also need to modify the 'Start' value in the 'scripts' section of the Package.json file located in the root of the project.
-This will allow us to run both the front-end and back-end  simultaneously once executed.
+<p>In order for the Concurrently NPM Package to work, we also need to modify the 'Start' value in the 'scripts' section of the Package.json file located in the root of the project.
+This will allow us to run both the front-end and back-end services simultaneously once executed.
 </p>
 <p>Use the settings below in your Package.json file. *</p>

-*_port value is 8000, change this if required to your desired port value, but ensure it matches with port value in .env file too above._

 ````json
   "scripts": {